July 28, 2022

 For someone working in the investment industry, it's essential to have an extensive personal network of people who can connect you with promising projects, and events create various opportunities to expand that network.

-Technology based startup scouting, which is an efficient way to find new companies to work with, is closely related to alternative data.
-When looking for new startups or ways to evaluate already selected startups, investors can use various alternative data points to do it quicker and at scale.
+Technology based startup scouting, which is an efficient way to find new companies to work with, is closely related to public web data.
+When looking for new startups or ways to evaluate already selected startups, investors can use various public web data points to do it quicker and at scale.

 Scouting activities can be split into three stages: planning, search, and evaluation.
 Let's explore how the public can be beneficial in each of them.

 Firstly, it's important to identify criteria which matter in the search.
 It can be the startup industry, size, location, company maturity, its people or other aspects that interest you.

 In this stage, public web data can be used for a general analysis of the industry and the business environment of the companies you're interested in.

 This stage presents many options to anyone looking to discover promising startups.
 It can be done in a more traditional way like relying on networking, however, nowadays, startup search can be completely automated and enriched with channels and sources you wouldn't think of at first.

 For example, instead of going to an event to look for new startups, there are automated solutions that crawl the websites of such events and gather public information about the startup participating in the event.

 - Find companies or industries showing early growth signs